leetcode-python-java/leetcode-python-java/README.md

 # Learn-Rails-by-Reading-Source-Code

-## Part 0: Before you research Rails 5 source code
+## Part 0: Before reading Rails 5 source code
 1) I suggest you learn Rack [http://rack.github.io/](http://rack.github.io/) first.

-You need to know that an object respond to `call` method is the most important convention.
+In rack, an object with `call` method is a rack app.

-So which is the object with `call` method in Rails App?
+So what is the object with `call` method in Rails?
 I will answer this question in Part 1.

-2) You need a good IDE with debugging function.
+2) You need a good IDE which can help for debugging.
 I use [RubyMine](https://www.jetbrains.com/).

 ### What you will learn from this tutorial?
 * How does Rails start your application?